Ilyas Saliba

 Non-Resident Fellow

-Ilyas is an affiliate lecturer at the Centre for Fundamental Rights at the Hertie School and an associate fellow at the Center of Applied Research in Partnership with the Orient (CARPO).
-He is also working on a project on the German Fördergate affair and its effects on self-censorship among academics, supported by the SAR /Mellon Fellowship for academic freedom.
 Ilyas previously worked with Amnesty International in Berlin as MENA advocacy officer, as well as with the Center for Security Studies (CSS) in Zürich, the German Institute for Foreign and Security Policy (SWP), and the WZB Berlin Social Center.
 He gained parliamentary experience working as a foreign policy advisor to an MP in the Bundestag in 2022.
-He is an election observer for the Organization for Security and Cooperation in Europe (OSCE), and a member of the European Coordinating Committee for Academic Freedom Advocacy.
+He is an election observer for the Organization for Security and Cooperation in Europe (OSCE), as well as a member of the European Coordinating Committee for Academic Freedom Advocacy and the academic freedom committees of the British and the German Middle Eastern Studies Associations.

 Ilyas holds a PhD from the Humboldt University Berlin.
+In 2024, his dissertation was awarded the prize for best dissertation in Middle Eastern Studies by the German Association for Middle Eastern Studies (DAVO).
 In the course of his research, he has conducted extensive fieldwork in Egypt, Morocco and Tunisia and has been a research fellow at the WZB’s research unit on democracy and democratization, as well as a visiting researcher at the European University Institute in Florence, Oxford University, the American University in Cairo and the Ecole de Gouvernance et d’Economie in Rabat.
 Ilyas studied political science and international relations at the University of Hamburg, the University of Gothenburg, ETH Zürich and the Free University of Berlin.
 His studies were supported by scholarships from the Bucerius Zeit Foundation, the German National Academic Foundation and the German Academic Exchange Service (DAAD).

 Areas of Expertise